nnooney-docker/debian-c/README.md

 # debian-c

-A Docker environment for developing using the C programming language
+A Docker environment for developing using the C/C++ programming language

 ## Images